This easy Sour Cream Pound Cake recipe makes a rich and moist cake that’s perfect with fresh berries and a dollop of whipped cream!

 If you keep a well-stocked baking pantry, then you very likely have everything you need to make this cake.
 And even better, you can have it mixed and in the oven in short order.
 Add this one to your go-to list of easy desserts that always impress!

 Here is a quick rundown of what you’ll need.
-Be sure to scroll down to the recipe card for specific amounts.
+Be sure to scroll down to the recipe card for specific amounts and full instructions.

 - Baking soda

 - Unsalted butter – Soften the butter before mixing so that it’s still cold but holds a thumbprint when pressed.
 Learn more: How to Soften Butter

 - Light brown sugar – You could also use dark brown sugar if that is what you have on hand.
 Learn more: Light vs Dark Brown Sugar

 - Eggs – Allow these to come to room temperature for easier mixing and a fluffier texture.
 I recommend baking with large eggs.